If you can not find the answer to your questions here, call our Technical Assistance Center at 1-800-452-2288.

 4. Highlight and copy the Full Headers.
 The fastest way to do this is to right click on the Headers then click Select All in the drop down menu.
 Right click on the Headers again and click Copy in the drop down menu.

 A. YES.
 Any computer that is hooked to the Internet, especially one hooked to an "always-on" high-speed connection, MUST be protected by reliable anti-virus software.
 Without it, you will open yourself up to risks such as identity theft, viruses and spyware that will slow or disable your PC, and many other online security threats.
-For more information, visit our Useful Software page, or get your anti-virus protection from Mid-Rivers through our SecureIT Plus services.
+Check-out the anti-virus protection from Mid-Rivers through our SecureIT Plus services.

 Q: Nothing happens when I turn on my TV set.